api-evangelist/website/_posts/2013-02-05-augmenting-popular-platforms-with-new-features-using-apis.md

      This is a very interesting approach to externally developing features for another platform or service.
 I think Parse says it well:
 </p>
 <blockquote>
-     <em>Even the hottest new apps, however, aren’t perfect and that’s where clever innovators can fill in the gaps with a great idea.
-Parse-powered instaDM is one such innovation.</em>
+     Even the hottest new apps, however, aren’t perfect and that’s where clever innovators can fill in the gaps with a great idea.
+Parse-powered instaDM is one such innovation.
 </blockquote>
 <p>
      On one hand, this approach is a gamble.
 All Instagram has to do is copy what you've done, put it in the roadmap, and your done.
 Finished.